core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 a bidirectional exchange.

 Upon receipt of a Ping message, the receiver MUST return a Pong message with an identical token in response.
-Unless the Ping carries an option with delaying semantics such as the Custody Option, it SHOULD respond as soon as practical.
+Unless there is an option with delaying semantics such as the Custody Option, it SHOULD respond as soon as practical.
 As with all Signaling messages, the recipient of a Ping or Pong message MUST ignore elective options it does not understand.